+Appendix B

-Appendix B The American Academy of Addiction Psychiatry Conflict of Interest Disclosure for NSF Submissions
+The American Academy of Addiction Psychiatry Conflict of Interest Disclosure for NSF Submissions

-Part I Conflict of Interest Screening Questions (For yes answers, please list and explain in an attached statement)

-- 3. Do you have a consulting or other financial relationship with a sponsor of your research? yes no - 4.
-Do you have a managerial role or a significant1 financial relationship with a company in a field of your research or with a company that does business with the Academy? yes no - 3.
-Do you have non-Academy professional or income-producing activities involving either AAAP staff? yes no - 4.
-To your knowledge, do you or any member of your immediate family have any other relationships, commitments, or activities that might represent or appear to present a conflict of interest with your AAAP appointment?
-Such relationships may include financial or fiduciary interests or uncompensated activities. yes no
+Name Title Department Sponsor Proposal Title PI Name (if not same as above) Expected Submission Date Do you have a consulting or other financial relat Do you have a managerial role or a significant1 company that does business with the Academy' Do you have non-Academy professional or inco To your knowledge, do you or any member of you me-producing activities involving either AAAP staff?yesno our immediate family have any other relationships, commitments, or ent a conflict of interest with your AAAP appointment?
+Such relationships interests in excess of \$10,000 or 5% ownership, and s including, but not limited to, salary or other payments for services, equity intellectual property rights (see Explanation and Instructions for detailed e activities.
+The AAAP Executive Director and/or AAAP President will seek Activity/Interest For Whom xecutive Director or AAAP President, as appropriate) If No Activity is Reported: strative Review and Approval owledge, no conflict of interest or commitment exists. and file in AAAP NSF Proposal File) If Any Activity is Reported: (Please complete the Conflict of Interest/Commitment Review and sign below) ent exists.
+It may exist, but does not appear to be significant.
+It may exist, but does not appear to be significant.
+It may exist, but does not appear to be significant. detrimental to those individuals. swered in the affirmative: ent of AAAP staff in his/her non-Academy activities does not appear to be attach an explanation and forward to the AAAP President) Authorized Signature Date 1 The NSE considers an ownership interest of more t han 5% by you or members of your immediate family to be a significant purchasing decisions; this may differ in other situations.

-Part II Listing of Significant Financial Interests

-Please list non-Academy income-producing activities including, but not limited to, salary or other payments for services, equity interests in excess of \$10,000 or 5% ownership, and intellectual property rights (see Explanation and Instructions for detailed requirements and exclusions).
-Please report only the activities.
-The AAAP Executive Director and/or AAAP President will seek additional information, as necessary.

-Activity/Interest

-Part III Affirmation I affirm that I have read the Conflict of Interest Policy2 and that the above information is true to the best of my knowledge.

-Staff Member's Signature

-(Please submit to the AAAP Executive Director or AAAP President, as appropriate)

-Administrative Review and Approval

-If No Activity is Reported:

-No activity is reported and, to the best of my knowledge, no conflict of interest or commitment exists.
-(Sign form and file in AAAP NSF Proposal File)

-If Any Activity is Reported: (Please complete the Conflict of Interest/Commitment Review and sign below)

-Conflict of Interest/Commitment Review

-Based on the activity reported and, to the best of my knowledge and in my judgment:

-a) No conflict of interest or commitment exists.

-b) A conflict of interest or commitment may exist, but does not appear to be significant.

-(If so, please attach an explanation and forward to the AAAP President)

-c) A conflict of interest or commitment that warrants further review may exist.

-Please complete if question 3 on this form is answered in the affirmative:

-As described by the staff member, the involvement of AAAP staff in his/her non-Academy activities does not appear to be detrimental to those individuals.

-a) Agree b) Disagree (If so, please attach an explanation and forward to the AAAP President)

-Authorized Signature

-For Whom

-1The NSF considers an ownership interest of more than 5% by you or members of your immediate family to be a significant conflict in purchasing decisions; this may differ in other situations.
+The NSF considers an ownership interest of more than 5% by you or members of your immediate family to be a significant